CartoDB/documentation/app/content/carto-user-manual/maps/date-filter.md

 ## Date Filter

 The Date Filter in Builder allows to reduce the size of a data source by selecting a specific time range from a `date` or `timestamp` column in your data.

-It is available for dynamically tiled data sources, which basicall means tables bigger than 30MB and Custom SQL queries.
+It is available for dynamically tiled data sources, which basically means tables bigger than 30MB and Custom SQL queries.
 Learn more about how different data sources are loaded in Builder [here](../performance-considerations).

 ### Adding a Date Filter